Qualifying Recognised Overseas Pension Scheme (QROPS)

 Transferring a U.K. pension to Canada

-iA Clarington is an approved provider of the Qualifying Recognised Overseas Pension Scheme (QROPS), a retirement savings plan that allows eligible persons to transfer their U.K. pensions to another country.
+iA Clarington is a provider of the Qualifying Recognised Overseas Pension Scheme (QROPS), a retirement savings plan that allows eligible persons to transfer their U.K. pensions to another country.

 Potential benefits of QROPS include: